We all want a smooth, clear, healthy looking face after shaving.

 At home -

-- Gently exfoliate the area around the ingrown hair
+- Gently exfoliate the area around the ingrown hair with an exfoliating face wash

 - Apply a warm, damp compress to help tease out the trapped hair